NJ STARS Students & Bergen Community College “In the News”

 NJ STARS Student and Graduate Updates and Articles

-Laura Zottarelli of Lodi writes about her college journey: “Finding My Path.”
+- Laura Zottarelli, of Lodi, former Student Government Association President, writes about her college journey: “Finding My Path.”
 (201) family magazine.
 August 2016